10 Anger Management Exercises To Help You Remain Calm

-We have all been through situations where we feel a fury building up inside us due to an anger-inducing situation, an annoying colleague who just would not stop pestering us, an unfair boss who thinks he is funny when he is clearly not, or more serious issues like stress because of family conflicts or financial issues, and generally circumstances in life that are beyond our control.
+We have all been through situations where we feel a fury building up inside us due to an anger-inducing situation, an annoying colleague who would not stop pestering us, an unfair boss who thinks he is funny when he is clearly not, or a more serious issues like stress because of family conflicts or financial issues, and general circumstances in life that are beyond our control.

 - Deep Breathing